-8.5 Utilization of Power
+- 8.5 Utilization of Power - 8.5.1 Total Power Factor - 8.5.1.1 The total power factor of the motor drive of a lift at the isolator connecting the lift to the building's electrical supply circuit should not be less than 0.85 when the lift is carrying a rated load at its rated speed and traveling in an upward direction. - 8.5.1.2 The total power factor of the motor drive of an escalator or passenger conveyor at either- - (a) the isolator connecting the escalator or passenger conveyor to the building's electrical supply circuit; or - (b) the circuit protective device serving the escalator or the passenger conveyor should not be less than 0.85 when the motor drive is operating under its brake load condition at rated speed, with the steps or pallets moving in an upward direction for escalator or conveyor with a rise.

-- 8.5.1 Total Power Factor - 8.5.1.1 The total power factor of the motor drive of a lift at the isolator connecting the lift to the building's electrical supply circuit should not be less than 0.85 when the lift is carrying a rated load at its rated speed and traveling in an upward direction. - 8.5.1.2 The total power factor of the motor drive of an escalator or passenger conveyor at the isolator connecting the escalator or conveyor to the building's electrical supply circuit should not be less than 0.85 when the motor drive is operating under its brake load condition at rated speed, with the steps or pallets moving in an upward direction for escalator or conveyor with a rise. - 8.5.1.3 In fulfilling clauses 8.5.1.1 or 8.5.1.2, a power factor correction device can be installed at the motor control centre of the motor drive to provide the compensation to the corresponding level in clauses 8.5.1.1 or 8.5.1.2. - 8.5.2 Lift Decoration Load
+- 8.5.1.3 In fulfilling clauses 8.5.1.1 or 8.5.1.2, a power factor correction device can be installed at the motor control centre of the motor drive to provide the compensation to the corresponding level in clauses 8.5.1.1 or 8.5.1.2. - 8.5.1.4 As part of the compliance demonstration, the total apparent power S through the evaluation of the phase voltages of a three-phase three-wire system and hence the total power factor should also be computed in accordance with the procedures given in Appendix B of this BEC.